bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-j/troubleshooting.rst

         VolBlock=0-4053
         FileIndex=1-1

     Once you have restored the ASCII dump of the database, you will then to follow the instructions for your database type to recreate the database from the ASCII backup file.
-See the :raw-latex:`\ilink {Catalog Maintenance}{CatMaintenanceChapter}` chapter of this manual for examples of the command needed to restore a database from an ASCII dump (they are shown in the Compacting Your XXX Database sections).
+See the :ref:`Catalog Maintenance <CatMaintenanceChapter>` chapter of this manual for examples of the command needed to restore a database from an ASCII dump (they are shown in the Compacting Your XXX Database sections).

     Also, please note that after you restore your database from an ASCII backup, you do NOT want to do a **make_bareos_tables** command, or you will probably erase your newly restored database tables.